Avanade/Beef/samples/My.Hr/docs/Performance-Review.md

 ## Data repository

-A new `PerformanceReview` table and related Entity Framework model will be required to support.
+A new `PerformanceReview` table and related Entity Framework (EF) model will be required to support.

 <br/>